exabrial/redex-sm/readme.md

     - This license allows you to safely use this code in closed-source commercial projects, without ever having to reveal your company's proprietary application code
     - However: note that if you modify/extend redex-sm, and offer online access to apps through a modified/extended redex-sm, it is required by law that the source code for your redex-sm changeset be made available _first_, before offering said access to your app
     - Again, this does not include your proprietary application source code, just the changeset to redex-sm
-- Redis, Tomcat, Redisson, Jedis, and other names are trademarks, and this project is not endorsed by, nor affiliated with them
+- Redis, Apache, Tomcat, Redisson, Jedis, and other names are trademarks; this project is not endorsed by nor affiliated with them